LexouDuck/libccc/README.md

 In general though, we recommend having the source code and compiling it yourself (as there are important customization flags in `./hdr/libft.h` which change how the library is compiled).
 In particular:
 - `LIBFTCONFIG_HANDLE_NULLPOINTERS`
-	If 0, then libft functions will always segfault when given NULL pointers.
+	If 0, then libft functions will always try to dereference (and usually do a segmentation fault) when given NULL pointer arguments.
-	If 1, then all NULL pointer accesses will be avoided, and an appropriate return value (eg:`NULL`, `0`, sometimes `-1`) will be returned.
+	If 1 (this is the default), then all NULL pointer accesses will be avoided, and an appropriate return value (eg:`NULL`, `0`, sometimes `-1`) will be returned by any libft function when given a NULL pointer.
 - `LIBFTCONFIG_FAST_APPROX_MATH`
-	If 1, the libft fast approximate functions will be used (precision error margin: 0.0001) If 0, the builtin FPU-call libc math functions will be used (eg: `__builtin_powf()`, etc)
+	If 0 (this is the default), the builtin FPU-call libc math functions will be used (eg: `__builtin_powf()`, etc) If 1, the libft fast approximate math functions will be used (these can be quite unreliable, their purpose is to be faster in terms of execution time - the general precision error margin they are tested for is 0.0001)